 1. Black Sabbath "Black Sabbath"

 Finally, the masters, the forefathers, the Gods of metal - Black Sabbath band, "Black Sabbath" track off the "Black Sabbath" album.
 The vibe that arguably started the heavy metal genre and a satanic tritone prove that you don't need speed to be the heaviest of the heavy.
 Therefore, master Iommi is still at the throne of the heavy domain, just as he should be.

+That's the end of our roundup of the top 10 heaviest guitar riffs of all time.
 What do you think of the results?
 Did Ultimate Guitar readers miss out on anything?
 Post your comments and personal favorite riffs in the comments.